 Finding Dartmouth Connections All Over the World

 Whenever I travel, I typically don a green Dartmouth baseball cap or my "Big Green" fleece.
-I do this for two reasons, the first being practicality (I swear that fleece is the softest, warmest item of clothing I own) and the second being my hope to strike up a conversation with a Dartmouth alum -- something that, more often than not, ends up happening.
+I do this for two reasons, the first being practicality (I swear that fleece is the softest, warmest item of clothing I own) and the second being my hope to strike up a conversation with a Dartmouth alum—something that, more often than not, ends up happening.
 On my flight home from Lima, Peru last week after finishing a Stamps Scholars research trip, I started thinking about the power of the Dartmouth alumni community.
 Not only had I run into a few Dartmouth alums in the airport(s) throughout my trip, but I ended up spending four nights at a Tuck grad's apartment in Lima, Peru (an individual I had only met a few months prior).
-So, in the spirit of reflection, here are a couple wonderful experiences from 2017 that were made possible by the Dartmouth alumni community.
+So, in the spirit of reflection, here are a couple of wonderful experiences from 2017 that were made possible by the Dartmouth alumni community.

 1. Women of Dartmouth Kick-off Event